 One of the most critical markets for e-commerce, India is a very large and rapidly growing market for online shopping.
 Even though Amazon has taken the lead, Indian companies, especially pure e-commerce players, are holding their ground and fighting to expand their presence in this fast-growth market.

 Since the Indian market is still technologically developing, there is much room for growth.
 However, competition is already very fierce, as many local and foreign players are fighting to grab a hold of this fast developing market.
-Thanks to its historic success in the United States and other developed countries, Amazon has been able to take the lead in India too, but local players, especially Flipkart, still have managed to become solid competitors in this promising market.
+Thanks to its historic success in the United States and other developed countries, Amazon has been able to take the lead in India too, but local players, especially Flipkart which was acquired by Walmart in 2018, still have managed to become solid competitors in this promising market.